ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/retrieve.rst

 Retrieve Multiple Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Tasks in the default owner, use the following query:
+To retrieve all Tasks in the default Owner, use the following query:

 .. code::